Update V5C Online

 That’s a lot of envelopes.

-The new online journey will reduce the amount of time its takes to get your log book from 6 weeks to just 5 working days.
+The new online journey will reduce the time it takes to get your logbook from 6 weeks to just 5 working days.

-As you may expect, with paper applications the DVLA is experiencing “significant” delays in processing applications.
+As you may expect, the DVLA is experiencing “significant” delays in processing applications with paper applications.

 What do I need to update my logbook?

 To update your logbook you will need the following: